marionebl/jaketrent-blog/content/post/tdd-reasonml-function.md

 ## All Green!

 We did it!
 We used a test suite to drive our development of some Reason code.
-Now we have our own `map` function The errors helped us learn some things about the Reason syntax and compiler along the way.
+Now we have our own `map` function.
+The errors helped us learn some things about the Reason syntax and compiler along the way.

 What else did you learn in this process?
 What are you going to write next?